TiagoSousaSilva/Project/README.md

 # Project
-The "Cybersecurity" project involves configuring different services and implementing security measures on the AWS platform.
+The "Server Ensemble" project involves configuring different services and implementing security measures on the AWS platform.
 The primary focus is on enhancing cybersecurity aspects across various network functionalities.

 The project begins with setting up an insecure FTP server on the 'ftpsrv' machine.
 A specific user is created for accessing the FTP server, and Filezilla is used to demonstrate the server's accessibility.
 Additionally, the Onion server is utilized to test the system's vulnerability by attempting to discover the user and password information.